NBACryptoBasketball/contracts/herc-erc777-token/Readme.md

 # [H]ERC777 : The Human Protocol

+# AS OF 10/29/2018 HERCULES SEZC WILL NOT BE LAUNCHING ON THE 777 STANDARD
+`in an emergency pivot we have decided to rely on the ERC20 Standard we know and love.
+This will ensure the security and stability of our token moving forward as better scientists iron out the details of the 777 Standard`

 (H)ERC777 is a new supply chain token standard that relies on ERC820 (Contract pseudo-introspection registry)